 Ergonomics and the Future of Occupational Health and Safety

 In the 19th century, the average factory worker handled valves, levers, and buttons to control machines, lifted heavy loads, and operated noisy machines at high temperatures and in low light.
-Today’s factory workers increasingly integrate computers, mobiles devices, robots/cobots, exoskeletons, and lift-assist devices into their toolkits.
+Today’s factory workers increasingly integrate robots/cobots, exoskeletons, computers and lift-assist devices into their toolkits.
 Efficiently managing these evolving workspaces requires placing greater importance on the role that ergonomics plays in improving both safety and productivity.

-In this blog, business owners, EHS&Q managers and planners, and employees will gain an understanding of the ever-growing importance of ergonomics to workplace health and safety in both industrial and office settings.
+In this blog, business owners, EHS&Q managers and planners, and employees will gain an understanding of the ever-growing importance of ergonomics to workplace health and safety in industrial settings.
 In addition, you will learn about existing and future tools for ergonomics management.

 The Importance of Ergonomics to OHS

 Ergonomics is the study of the relationship between machines, equipment, conditions, and humans.
 In work settings, ergonomics facilitates designing workplaces to match people’s capabilities so that employee well-being and business performance are improved.
 Ergonomics also applies to the design of the devices, machines, and spaces we interact with every day, in and outside our jobs.

 The importance of ergonomics has only seemed to grow with the introduction of new technologies like computers, power tools, robots, and more.
 While many of these technologies have improved workplace productivity and reduced the need for physical labor, the way they are used can also introduce new health problems like eyestrain, carpal tunnel syndrome, and backache.
 These problems can be avoided by implementing good workspace design and practices.
 The role of ergonomics is only becoming more important in today’s working environment.